-The supplementary label shall be done in such away so as to not easily come off, fade or be damaged, and shall be placed in a visible and readable position on packages.
+The supplementary label shall be done in such a way so as to not easily come off, fade or be damaged, and shall be placed in a visible and readable position on packages.
 As of January 2013, the supplementary label should be affixed prior to customs clearance (before arriving at the Indonesian territory).
 Statements or claims on the benefit of the food product shall only be included if they are supported by scientific facts which can be accounted for.

-The label must contain information concerning:
+The label for retail food must contain information concerning: